Military brass denounced Tucker Carlson’s remarks about a more ‘feminine’ force. But women say significant barriers remain for pregnant troops.

 Moreover, some female troops see a disconnect between the high-level support women receive from some military leaders on social media and more problematic views they say are common in the rank and file.

-“There is a very big difference between what those generals are espousing and what you hear down in the ranks,” said one Army officer and mother, who like other troops spoke on the condition of anonymity to share candid views.
-“Out in the ‘normal’ Army ... the sentiment is more along the lines of ‘Oh, women get pregnant on purpose to get out of things.’ ”
+“There is a very big difference between what those generals are espousing and what you hear down in the ranks,” said one Army officer and mother, who, like other troops, spoke on the condition of anonymity to share candid views.
+“Out in the ‘normal’ Army, . . . the sentiment is more along the lines of, ‘Oh, women get pregnant on purpose to get out of things.’ ”

 Those feelings are in part grounded in requirements that can take pregnant service members, depending on their duties, out of their assigned positions, which can mean hassle or extra work for their superiors or peers.

-Military rules that restrict pregnant troops from doing certain activities, like working around chemicals or on a weapons range, can impact careers too.
-Missing a deployment or a major exercises could affect a unit commander’s evaluations and chances for promotion or premier assignments.
+Military rules that restrict pregnant troops from doing certain activities, such as working around chemicals or on a weapons range, can affect careers, too.
+Missing a deployment or major exercises could affect a unit commander’s evaluations and chances for promotion or premier assignments.

-In the Air Force, where women account for five percent of pilots and just two percent of fighter pilots, safety rules surrounding pregnancy aviators can often translate into career deceleration.
+In the Air Force, where women account for 5 percent of pilots and just 2 percent of fighter pilots, safety rules surrounding pregnancy aviators can often translate into career deceleration.

-While recently relaxed regulations allow pilots of non-ejection aircraft to fly from 12 to 28 weeks of pregnancy under certain conditions, prohibitions on flying during the first and third trimesters can mean they lose their flight qualifications and fall behind peers.
-In order to fly during early pregnancy, many female aviators hide their pregnancies.
+Although recently relaxed regulations allow pilots of non-ejection aircraft to fly from 12 to 28 weeks of pregnancy under certain conditions, prohibitions on flying during the first and third trimesters can mean they lose their flight qualifications and fall behind their peers.
+To fly during early pregnancy, many female aviators hide their pregnancies.
 Drone pilots can fly throughout their entire pregnancies.

 Pregnant pilots are also barred from most formal training programs during pregnancy, even if the training occurs mostly in a simulator, meaning they can miss out on follow-on jobs important for their careers.